 Death of a Spouse During Divorce

-In California, the death of one spouse during a divorce will cause the case to be dismissed.
+In California, the death of a spouse during divorce will cause the dissolution action to be dismissed.
 When one spouse died, their estate will be distributed in accordance with a will or trust otherwise, is handled according to California’s intestate laws if your spouse died without a will or trust.

 When one spouse passes-away in California, all of their community property goes to the surviving spouse.
 This includes all property purchased during the marriage.
 The surviving spouse may need to file a spousal petition to establish ownership of community property.
 The deceased spouse’s separate property is awarded entirely to the surviving spouse if the deceased spouse did not have any living children, parents, brothers, sisters, or children of a deceased brother or sister.
 If the deceased spouse has one of these relations (heirs), the surviving spouse receives only one-half of the deceased spouse’s separate property; the other half goes to the surviving heir.
 If there are two or more heirs, the surviving spouse receives one-third of the deceased spouse’s separate property; the other two-thirds go to the surviving heirs.